 There's not much behind the name with bifacial solar cells--it's a solar cell with two faces.
 Since solar cells have come down in price across the board with several different technologies, bifacial has seen more popularity in the past decade for companies.
 The energy yield for bifacial cells, however, nets about 10% more power than single-panel cells, and so the price investment doesn't yield much of a return on power.
 Plus, there's about a 5% market share in comparison to more commercially available technologies.
 A typical optimal solar panel angling is 45 degrees south, and so tilting a bifacial panel would deny the opposing side exposure to the sun.
 Basically, you pay for two panels but don't get the efficiency.
-We might see higher application for bifacial solar panels in the future, but as for today's applications it still isn't the best solar panel technology for lighting.
+We might see a higher application for bifacial solar panels in the future, but as for today's solar applications, it still isn't the best solar panel technology for lighting.

 Cadmium Telluride Solar Cell

 A CdTe cell is an interesting technology that uses cadmium telluride as its semiconductor.
 It's actually cheaper than crystalline silicon for solar panel development and carries the smallest carbon footprint in comparison to other technologies, but the drawback is that cadmium is a highly toxic chemical that isn't as abundant as silicon.
 With a legitimately questionable impact on the environment, CdTe cells are best reserved for larger solar panel arrays (such as massive solar farms) instead of poles for city and business lighting.
 Not the best solar panel technology to be used in public.

 Thin-Film Solar Cell